OrbitalJin/LogiCode/README.md

 # LogiCode

 LogiCode is a scripting language that is designed to be used for boolean algebra and logic circuit design.
 It is a simple language that is easy to learn and use.
-It is designed to be used on Linux systems.
-It is written in Go which implements a hand-crafted lexer and parser.
+The compiler is written in Go which implements a hand-crafted lexer and parser.

 ## Grammar